New York City Budget Process

 Beyond the authority to allocate capital funding through the Capital Grant Program, the Manhattan Borough President has two additional programs that provide support to nonprofits, cultural organizations, and public schools.

-Manhattan Community Award Program – The Manhattan Community Award Program (MCAP) provides small funding awards—typically between $5,000 and $7,500—to nonprofit organizations and public schools to help support programming or operational expenses.
-Each award is contracted through one of four City agencies – the Department for the Aging (DFTA), the Department of Corrections (DOC), the Department of Education (DOE), or the Department of Health & Mental Hygiene (DOHMH).
+Manhattan Community Award Program – The Manhattan Community Award Program (MCAP) provides small funding awards—typically between $5,000 and $7,500—to nonprofit organizations and public schools to help support programming expenses.
+Each award is contracted through one of four City agencies – the Department for the Aging (DFTA), the Department of Correction (DOC), the Department of Education (DOE), or the Department of Health & Mental Hygiene (DOHMH).
 Proposals must relate to the specific agency’s overall mission and goals.
-For FY23, Manhattan Borough President Levine will fund a pilot Manhattan Composting Initiative (MCI) by setting aside $50,000 to support composting programs throughout Manhattan.
-Please note that applicants can submit one application for MCAP and one application for MCI at a maximum.
+For FY 23, Manhattan Borough President Levine funded a pilot initiative by setting aside $50,000 to support composting programs throughout Manhattan.
 Applicants can Read more…

 Manhattan Cultural Tourism Grant – Each year, New York City & Company Foundation funds and administers the Manhattan Cultural Tourism Grant – designed to support cultural-tourism marketing and audience-development initiatives that will expand awareness of the various neighborhoods throughout the borough of Manhattan.
 Read more…